Guidelines for Immediate Tenure Reviews

 In making evaluations and recommendations, peer review committees and administrators should not feel compelled to make judgments about areas for which they have insufficient data.
 It is not necessary for the materials to be organized by using the usual dossier dividers and forms.

-In general, reviews for immediate tenure parallel closely the policies and procedures of HR23 but are not identical to them.
-For example, while the candidate’s achievements or potential in all three cells—teaching, research and scholarship, and service—should be addressed by all levels of review, they need not be presented in formal dossiers with dividers, nor should the promotion and tenure signature page from our formal promotion and tenure dossier be used.
+In general, reviews for immediate tenure parallel closely the processes articulated in Policy AC23 (formerly HR 23), but they are not identical to them.
+For example, while the candidate’s achievements or potential in all three cells—teaching, research and scholarship, and service—should be addressed at all levels of review, they need not be presented in formal dossiers with dividers, nor should the promotion and tenure signature page from our formal promotion and tenure dossier be used.

 Time Frame for Reviews

-In most cases, University-level review of candidates for immediate tenure are completed in two weeks.
-To expedite the review at the University level, it is helpful for the Vice Provost for Faculty Affairs to be alerted to a forthcoming case.
+In most cases, University-level reviews of candidates for immediate tenure are completed in two weeks.
+To expedite reviews at the University level, it is helpful for the Vice Provost for Faculty Affairs to be alerted to a forthcoming case.